daikichidaze/resume_jp/index_en.md

 - M.A.
 (Chemistry) at Tokyo Metropolitan University,    March 2016
   - Major: Cosmo chemistry / Geochemistry / Inorganic analytical chemistry
-  - Study of the formation process of the early solar system by chemical analysis of meteorites
+  - Study the formation process of the early solar system by chemical analysis of meteorites

 ---